%20(2).avif)

 Networking, in the context of computer science and information technology, refers to the practice of connecting computers, servers, mainframes, network devices, peripherals, or other devices to exchange data and share resources.
 It encompasses both the physical (hardware) and logical (software) aspects of connections between devices.
 The primary goal of networking is to enable the sharing of data and resources, thereby improving efficiency and accessibility within and across computing environments.
 Networks can vary in size, ranging from simple local area networks (LANs) connecting a few devices in a single office, to complex wide area networks (WANs) spanning multiple geographic locations around the globe.
 Networking technologies and protocols facilitate communication and data transfer across these connections, adhering to standardized rules to ensure reliable and secure information exchange.

-More details on Envoy’s APIs and operational model are available in the official Envoy documentation.
+Common alternatives include NGINX, HAProxy, Traefik, and Caddy.
+More details are available in the official Envoy documentation.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Envoy use-cases—from edge routing and API gateway standardization to service mesh data plane operations—and it enables us to deliver high-quality Envoy setups that are maintainable, observable, and safe to operate at scale.
+This experience helped us accumulate significant knowledge across Envoy use-cases—from edge routing and API gateway standardization to service mesh data plane operations—and it enables us to deliver Envoy setups that are maintainable, observable, and safe to operate at scale.
 For deeper reference on core concepts and configuration, we often point teams to envoyproxy.io.

 Some of the things we can help you do with Envoy include: